Get Waxy

 CONFIRMATION

-Once the class is fully enrolled, you will receive a confirmation packet via email (approximately one month before the start date of the workshop) which will include suggested materials list and travel directions to the Harveyville Project.
+Once the class is fully enrolled, you will receive a confirmation packet via email (a minimum of 2 weeks prior to workshop start date) which will include suggested materials list.

 CANCELLATION & REFUND POLICY